MarcelSkuza/pcap_analyser/README.md

 https://networkx.github.io/documentation/stable
 ## Usage
 Run
-`./main.py`,
+`./main.py`\
-when prompted, paste path to geoip2 database
+When prompted, paste path to geoip2 database
 ## To do
 1. Separate packet analysis into functions & support diffrent "modes" of parsing (if user doesn't want all features extracted)